ekankaka/viremictimepredicteR/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of viremictimepredicteR is to calculate diversity for a specified region of aligned HIV proviral sequences, and use this diversity to estimate time since infection.
+The goal of viremictimepredicteR is to calculate diversity for a specified region of aligned HIV proviral sequences, and use this diversity to predict time since infection.
+Predictions are based on markov chain monte carlo samples from Bayesian models fitted by the authors, for these regions and distance metrics.
+Predictions include a mean estimate and a 95% credible interval, based on intercepts and slopes from the posterior distribution of a simple linear regression model.

 The currently supported hiv_regions (selected due to better performance) include:
 - Envgp120V5